Introducing Conversation Intelligence, powered by Loris ->

 Faster results with AI

 Mixpanel has a feature called Spark AI that lets you chat with your data in plain language.
-Contentsquare has a comparable feature called AI CoPilot.
+Contentsquare goes further with Sense (more on that in a moment).

 You can use either platform to